Fact-driven Logical Reasoning for Machine Reading Comprehension: Experiments

 \subsection{Results}

-Table \ref{table:e2e} and Table \ref{mutual} show the results on ReClor, LogiQA, and MuTual, respectively.
+Tables \ref{table:e2e} and \ref{mutual} show the results on ReClor, LogiQA, and MuTual, respectively.
 All the best results are shown in bold.
+We also provide variances of performance in Appendix \ref{variances} for reference.
+From the results, we have the following observations:

-Based on our implemented baseline models (basically consistent with public results), we observe dramatic improvements on both of the logical reasoning benchmarks, e.g., on ReClor test set, \textsc{Focal Reasoner} achieves $+4.2\%$ on dev set and $+3.3.\%$ on the test set. \textsc{Focal Reasoner} also outperforms the prior best system DAGN\footnote{For a fair comparison, we only compare to public literatures with the same PrLM RoBERTa-large.
-The test results can be found at \url{https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347}}, reaching $77.05\%$ on the EASY subset, and $44.64\%$ on the HARD subset.
-The boost suggests that \textsc{Focal Reasoner} makes better use of logical structure inherent in the given context to perform reasoning than existing methods.
+(i) Based on our implemented baseline model RoBERTa (basically consistent with public results), we observe dramatic improvements on both of the logical reasoning benchmarks, e.g., on ReClor test set, \textsc{Focal Reasoner} achieves an absolute improvement of $+4.2\%$ on dev set and $+3.3\%$ on the test set. \textsc{Focal Reasoner} also outperforms the prior best system LReasoner\footnote{The test results are from the official leaderboard \url{https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347}.}, reaching $77.05\%$ on the EASY subset, and $44.64\%$ on the HARD subset.
+The superiority of the HARD subset indicates that our method is better at solving more complex questions that rely on reasoning over complex logical clues.
+The performance suggests that \textsc{Focal Reasoner} makes better use of logical structure inherent in the given context to perform reasoning than existing methods.
+Additionally, \textsc{Focal Reasoner} achieves consistent improvement on DeBERTa backbone, which indicates that our method is generally effective on stronger baselines.

-In addition, Table \ref{class} lists the accuracy of our model on the dev set of ReClor of different question types.
-Results show that our model can perform well on most of the question types, especially "Strengthen" and "Weaken".
-This means that our model can well interpret the question type from the question statement and make the correct choice corresponding to the question.
+(ii) Table \ref{class} specifies the accuracy of our model on the dev set of ReClor of different question types.
+Results show that our model can perform well on most of the question types, especially ``Strengthen'' and ``Weaken'', which generally involve statements such as ``which of the following weakens the conclusion?'' of negative semantics.
+This means that our model can well interpret the question type from the question statement and make the correct choice corresponding to the question, especially those with negation implications.
+Note that here our definition of ``negation statement'' is broader than traditional logic literature, which often contains words such as ``not'' and ``never''.

+(iii) Our model outperforms the previous baseline models on ReClor without data augmentation (DA) and even performs on par with those with DA.
+On LogiQA dataset, \textsc{Focal Reasoner} obtains the best performance even taking DA into consideration.
+Given LogiQA is a more abstractive dataset than ReClor, we may infer that fact units could indeed better capture the logical relations inside the context, which leads to broader coverage of the knowledge.
+Combining with hierarchical modeling methods, we can further improve the performance.
+One can refer to Appendix \ref{interpretation} for a detailed example of the modeling process.